OpenServer 5 P2V Conversion

 From device drivers to mouse and video support, no one has ever created a procedure as comprehensive as this one.

 (Note: OpenServer 5.0.6 and OpenServer 5.0.5 can be virtualized in most instances.
 Fees are higher as additional work must be performed.
 Please contact our Sales Department for additional information.)

 The Procedure is always performed by a representative of Microlite Corporation, preferably over a GoToMeeting session, but may be performed on-site if desired by the client.

-The source server must have a fully licensed copy of OpenServer 5.0.7.
+The source server must have a fully licensed copy of OpenServer 5 with networking.
 This license will transfer to the destination server.

 The source server must be completely up-to-date with using the PATCHK tool from SCO / Xinuos.